GyroSuperintelligence/BabyLM/README.md

 The sequence of introns from a token drives the system's canonical state (a 48-bit integer) through a path-dependent trajectory across the **788,986** possible physical configurations.
 The intelligence resides in this trajectory.

 **5. From State to Meaning: Token-Level Learning** After processing a full token's byte sequence, the system's final state and the original `token_id` form the unique context key: `(state_index, token_id)`.
-This key is used to look up a minimal "phenotype"—a learned physical residue and a confidence score—from the system's memory.
+This key is used to look up a minimal "phenotype"; a learned physical residue and a confidence score from the system's memory.

 **6. Learning as Physical Integration**
 Learning occurs once per token.
 The final intron of the token's byte sequence is integrated into the phenotype's memory (`mask`) via the **monodromic fold**, a non-associative, path-dependent algebraic operation.
 This ensures that knowledge is both semantically coherent (keyed by token) and physically grounded (updated via path-dependent physics).